-The first time I realized I had shortness of breath was when I was hiking on the trails of Markovi Kuli in my hometown in Prilep.
+The first time I realized I had shortness of breath was when I was hiking on the trails of Markovi Kuli in my hometown of Prilep.
 I later realized my lack of endurance was primarily caused by pectus excavatum.

 I played basketball, and my sunken chest didn’t affect my breathing, mainly because it is a short-interval intense sport, where you sprint for a few seconds, then rest, and repeat.